From Pixels to Predicates: Learning Symbolic World Models via Pretrained Vision-Language Models

 \subsection{Proposing an Initial Pool of Visual Predicates}

 The first step of our approach is to generate a pool of candidate visual predicate names by prompting a VLM on each demonstration $d \in \D$.
-For a demonstration $d \in \D$ of length $k = len(d)$, we extract the image-based state at each timestep $s^{\text{img}}_{t}, t \in [0, k-1]$ and add a text heading to each image corresponding to which timestep $t$ in the demonstration it belongs to.
-We then pass all these images in sequence, along with the actions executed in between them ($a_{0}, a_1, \ldots, a_{k-1}$), and the descriptors of the objects in each demonstration, directly to a VLM.
-We prompt the VLM to output a set of proposals for ground atoms based on these inputs.
+For a demonstration $d \in \D$ of length $k = len(d)$, we extract the image-based state at each timestep $s^{\text{img}}_{t}, t \in [0, k-1]$ (i.e., the states before and after each skill execution).
+We add a text heading to each image corresponding to which timestep $t$ in the demonstration it belongs to.
+We then pass all these images in sequence, along with description of the actions (name and specific arguments) executed in between them ($a_{0}, a_1, \ldots, a_{k-1}$), and the descriptors of the objects in each demonstration, directly to a VLM.
+We prompt the VLM to output a set of proposals (in the form of natural language strings) for ground atoms based on these inputs.

-Given a set of ground atoms proposed for each demonstration, we then parse this set to discover atoms that are syntactically incorrect.
-In particular, we remove atoms that include object names that are not part of the demonstration $d$ (for instance, the VLM might propose an atom \texttt{Inside(apple, room1)}, even though there is no object named \texttt{room1}).
-We then \textit{lift} each of these atoms into a visual predicate by creating typed variables for each of the objects identified in each proposed ground atom (for instance, an atom \texttt{OnTop(apple, short\_round\_coffee\_table)} would be lifted to \texttt{OnTop(?m: movable, ?t: table)}, where \texttt{movable} and \texttt{table} are user-specified types).
+Given a set of ground atoms proposed for each demonstration, we then automatically parse this set to discover atoms that are syntactically incorrect.
+In particular, we remove atoms that include object names that are not part of the demonstration $d$ (for instance, the VLM might propose an atom \texttt{Inside(apple, room1)}, though there is no object named \texttt{room1}).
+We then deterministically \textit{lift} each of these atoms into a visual predicate by creating typed variables for each object (for instance, an atom \texttt{OnTop(apple, short\_round\_coffee\_table)} would be lifted to \texttt{OnTop(?m: movable, ?t: table)}, where \texttt{movable} and \texttt{table} are input types specified as part of specifying the objects as defining the problem and environment).
 Finally, we remove any duplicate lifted atoms and add only unique predicates to our pool.
 We obtain a final pool of predicates $\Psi_{\text{pool}}^{\text{vis}}$ by running this procedure on each demonstration.